January 19, 2026 (5mo ago)

 For side projects, Vercel's free tier is hard to beat.
 The cost question only becomes relevant once you add team members or scale past the free tier limits.

 Costs range from $0 (Vercel free tier, Cloudflare Pages) to $189+/month for a 5-person team on Vercel Pro.
-Self-hosted options run $15-25/month for 100K visitors.
-Railway's usage-based pricing at $0.000463 per vCPU minute lands somewhere in between.
+Self-hosted options run ~$15-25/month for 100K visitors.
+Railway's usage-based pricing lands somewhere in between — check Railway's pricing page for current rates.
 The biggest variable isn't hosting — it's per-seat fees.

 Absolutely.
 Next.js is a portable framework.
 Standard apps work without code changes on Railway, Docker, Cloudflare Pages, or any self-hosted platform.
 The main migration tasks are exporting environment variables and updating DNS records.
 Vercel-specific features like Edge Middleware may need minor adjustments.